Orbital plane of reference

-In celestial mechanics, the plane of reference (or reference plane) is the plane used to define orbital elements (positions).
+In celestial mechanics, the orbital plane of reference (or orbital reference plane) is the plane used to define orbital elements (positions).
 The two main orbital elements that are measured with respect to the plane of reference are the inclination and the longitude of the ascending node.

 Depending on the type of body being described, there are four different kinds of reference planes that are typically used: